ren-kimura/Necklace/readme.md

 - set `[flag]` with respect to the purpose of computation
     - 0 : Computes representations of node-centric path/cycle cover.
-    - 1 : Computes the size of Eulertigs in bytes.
+    - 1 : Computes the cumulative length of Eulertigs.

 - `[path to <input.fa>]` is a path to an input FASTA file.